 In Merge offset extension, more candidates are checked based on existed candidate.
 New candidates has mv offset to the mv of existed candidate.
 New extended mv offset candidates are constructed only based on the first candidate of merge candidate list.

 JVET-L0187 Merge Candidate List Construction

 This contribution proposes a merge candidate list construction method.
+This method is composed by two parts.